rlawrenc/cosc_304/labs/lab5/assign/README.md

 # COSC 304 - Introduction to Database Systems<br>Assignment 5 - Converting ER/UML diagrams into the relational model

-## Note: Due to requests from students, lab 5 has been modified to support AutoER.
-Students may use AutoER or Astah.
+## Note: Students may use AutoER or Astah.

 ## Question 1 (15 marks)